jaimebuelta/django-docker-template/README.md

 ├── Dockerfile (General Dockerfile of the main service) ├── requirements.txt (python requirements)
-├── docker (Files related to build and operation of containers)
+├── docker (Files related to build and operation of containers) │   └── (docker subdirs, like db or service)
-|   ├── ...
-│   └── (docker subdirs, like db)
-│      └── Scripts related to docker creation and operation of db service └── src (the Django project files)
+│      └── Scripts related to docker creation and operation of that service └── src (the Django project files)
     ├── manage.py
     ├── pytest.ini